openregister/specification/content/record-resource.md

 * Endpoint: `GET /records`

 Gets the list of records.
-This resource MAY be [paginated with the standard method](/resources#collection-pagination).
+[This resource MAY be paginated](/resources#collection-pagination).

 The order SHOULD be by consistent regardless of new elements being added to the dataset.